mikavir/scrub-savers/README.md

 ![screenshot](documentation/mockup.png)
 source: [amiresponsive](https://ui.dev/amiresponsive?url=https://scrub-savers-5f33124f2ec3.herokuapp.com)

-Scrub Savers isn e-commerce web application built with Django, catering to healthcare and medical professionals.
+Scrub Savers is an e-commerce web application built with Django, catering to healthcare and medical professionals.
 The site specializes in selling a wide range of medical clothing and equpment.
 Designed for ease of use, Scrub Savers ensures a seamless shopping experience, from browsing to checkout.
 Whether you're looking for scrubs, tools, or medical accessories, Scrub Savers provides everything in one convenient place.

 ## UX